-GeoSciML Basic : a set of core features, aligned to INSPIRE Geoscience model
+GeoSciML Basic: a set of core features, aligned to the INSPIRE Data Specification on Geology.

-GeoSciML Extension : an extension provided detailed description of basic features
+GeoSciML Extension: an extension providing detailed description of basic features which adds additional properties and associations.

-GeoSciML Geologic Age : a model of geochronoloy
+GeoSciML Geologic Age: a model for the representation of geologic time using procedures adopted by the International Stratigraphic Commission.

-GeoSciML Borehole : a model of borehole and related features
+GeoSciML Borehole: a model of boreholes and their properties as sampling features.